Sony to sell LCD venture stake to Samsung for $940 million

 | TOKYO/SEOUL

-TOKYO/SEOUL Sony Corp has agreed to sell its nearly 50 percent stake in an LCD joint venture with Samsung Electronics to the South Korean company for $940 million, as it struggles to reduce huge losses at its TV business.
+TOKYO/SEOUL Sony Corp (6758.T) has agreed to sell its nearly 50 percent stake in an LCD joint venture with Samsung Electronics (005930.KS) to the South Korean company for $940 million (603 million pounds), as it struggles to reduce huge losses at its TV business.

 The seven-year-old venture cut its capital by 15 percent in July and industry sources had said Sony was negotiating an exit, aiming to switch to cheaper outsourcing for flat screens for its TVs while Samsung pushes ahead with next-generation displays.